makersacademy/shop-manager-challenge/orders_model_and_repo_design.md

 # Model class
 # (in lib/student.rb)

-class Student
+class Order

   # Replace the attributes by your own columns.
-  attr_accessor :id, :name, :cohort_name
+  attr_accessor :id, :customer_name, :order_date, :item_id
 end

 # The keyword attr_accessor is a special Ruby feature